mongodb/specifications/source/server-selection/server-selection.rst

    * - operation
      - String
      - The name of the operation for which a server is being selected.
 When server selection is being performed to select a server for a command, this MUST be the command name.
-For any non-command server selection this MUST be a string describing the reason a server is being selected, e.g. "Check for sessions support".

    * - topologyDescription
      - String